Article

 • Additional Information box: Note the court order

-• Employers may download the USCIS Alert and TPS Burma webpage and attach them to the Form I-9
+• Employers may download the USCIS Alert and USCIS TPS Burma page and attach them to the Form I-9

 E-Verify Instructions for Burma TPS